The closer we get to Nature, the closer we get to our True Nature. ~ Donna Maltz

 - Expose at least 60% of your skin to sunshine

-- Spend 15 minutes daily in the sun (if possible)
+- Spend 15 minutes daily in the sun when possible

 - Protect yourself with sunglasses, light clothing, and a wide-brimmed hat if staying out longer

-Researchers have found that walking through a rural area changed study participants’ attitude toward their to-do list—they saw their tasks as more manageable than those who walked through city streets.
-People who exercise outdoors have additional benefits:
+Researchers found that walking through a rural area changed study participants’ attitude toward their to-do lists—they saw tasks as more manageable than those who walked through city streets.
+This shift in perspective alone can dramatically reduce stress and increase motivation.

 - Move faster with lower perception of effort